-If you want to create a more relaxing atmosphere, try to use red moderately and choose lighter shades of red.
+If you want to create a more relaxing atmosphere, use red moderately and choose lighter shades.

 Emotions and associations: friendliness, energy, uniqueness.

-As the most calm of warm tones, orange can evoke a whole range of diverse emotions.
+As the calmest of warm tones, orange can evoke a whole range of diverse emotions.

-As the primary colour, it can arouse interest and cheer up, and as a secondary colour, it can preserve these properties but in a more unobtrusive manner.
+As the primary colour, it can arouse interest and cheer up; as a secondary colour, it can preserve these properties more unobtrusively.